 Forgery, fraud, counterfeiting, check alteration, and other data.
 Also, this includes checks bounced at retailers, unpaid fees from overdrafts, consumer-initiated security freezes.

 Chime, Renasant Bank, N26, BBBA USA, and others.
 It is important to remember that if a bank doesn’t use EWS, it may work with ChexSystems or TeleCheck.
 In this way, it is always better to take proper care of your consumer report rather than search for alternative options.
-For more information, read our article ‘The Best Second-Chance Bank Accounts of 2021’.
+For more information, read our article ‘The Best Second-Chance Bank Accounts’.

 It’s quite an interesting question because Chase is a part-owner of Early Warning Systems.
 So, while there isn't any clear evidence that Chime uses EWS, it can be assumed that it does.